Last reviewed on 12 October 2021

 Around a third of adults are thought to have trouble sleeping.
 In fact, sleep problems are one of the most common psychological reasons for GP appointments and, left untreated, insomnia increases the risk of development or worsening of anxiety, depression, hypertension and diabetes.

 Add the stress of coronavirus (COVID-19) and even more people appear to be struggling with sleep.
-A survey published in early June 2020 by King's College London/Ipsos MORI found that almost two-thirds (63%) of people in the UK say their sleep has been worse than usual during the coronavirus outbreak.
+A survey published in early June 2020 by King's College London/Ipsos MORI found that almost two-thirds (63%) of people in the UK say their sleep has been worse than usual during the coronavirus pandemic.
 A separate study by Southampton University found that mothers, key workers and BAME groups experienced a particular increase in sleep problems.